-Anvil paperweight given in gratitude to a US soldier / DP camp administrator
+Anvil-shaped paperweight given to a US soldier serving as a displaced persons camp administrator

 Landsberg am Lech (Displaced persons camp);